 They may also feel resentful that their sibling’s needs may mean that the family are unable to do certain activities as easily as others, such as going away on holiday.

 As children grow and start school, they make friends and often place great value around what their friends think.
-A child may feel embarrassed about how their sibling looks or behaves when in the presence of others – especially friends.
+A child may feel embarrassed about how their sibling looks or behaves when in the presence of others – especially peers.

 He or she may worry about what others think of their sibling, and even fear that they could lose their friends because of it.

 Children can often feel sad about their brother or sister’s disability.
 They might wish that they could have a ‘normal’ family life – just like they see in other families.
 They may also wish that their sibling could do as much as they can and play in the same way as they do.

 Others may feel loneliness and think that nobody understands them, and see themselves as ‘different’ from the other children and families.

 A child may also worry about what the future holds for themselves, their brother or sister, and their family.
 Younger children may worry that they may develop a disability themselves, or that the health of their sibling may worsen, or that one day they may even lose them.

 Often children can have a very close relationship with their brother or sister who has a disability, and they may feel proud of their sibling and what they are achieving.

 For example, if their sibling learns something new, or wins an award at school, or does well in sport, your child may feel happy and proud.

 At times children who have a brother or sister with a disability can see themselves as their protector, almost acting as a mini-parent.